 Remember me, remember me, but ah!
 Forget my fate.

 The same words stay strong, sang four centuries later by Klaus Nomi.
 Nowadays this message may be perceived even stronger.
-He died too early, he was suffering from Aids and he’s hard to forget.
+He died too early, he was suffering from AIDS.
+He is hard to forget.
 Luckily.

 It seems like we are living in times and in a place that was created somehow by a strange coincidence.
 I kept in my mind Blake’s representations.
-He didn’t see the creator as being an all-wise God, but rather as Urizen a “self-deluded and anxious” forger of pre-existent matter.
-He’s using not only the capabilities of his own body.
+He did not see the creator as being an all-wise God, but rather as Urizen a ‘self-deluded and anxious’ (2010) forger of pre-existent matter.
+He is using not only the capabilities of his own body.
 The calipers become a prosthesis, an extension of the human body.
 At that point, it indicates a change of category from impossibility even disability in a direction of possibility.
 Here where the action is indicated by caliper the person itself appears completely dependent and almost disabled without it.
 They are integral.
-Nietzsche used to say that he would not believe in a God who can’t dance.
-It’s hard to disagree with the fact that your state of mind changes while you’re sitting or while you’re dancing.
+Nietzsche used to say that he would not believe in a God who can not dance.
+It is hard to disagree with the fact that your state of mind changes while you are sitting or while you are dancing.
 I find it captivating to observe this Individual making perfect circles.

 I have thought about this scene many times and can always see the round hole.
 Some time ago I found pictures full of saddles on the Internet.
-It’s from a different period and place, Stalingrad 1943.
-I never realized that these saddles were such a precious and useful item.
+It is from a different period and place, Stalingrad 1943.
+I never realised that these saddles were such a precious and useful item.
 You can kill a horse, but you would keep the precious leather saddle.
 Leftover.
 The picture becomes a formal representation of a tragedy that happened or could happen to my grandpa.
-Unfortunately, I believe that it wasn’t his sick fantasy, but a historical event, which caused this trauma.
+Unfortunately, I believe that it was not his sick fantasy, but a historical event, which caused this trauma.
 I asked him if he killed anyone.
-He answered that he didn’t target anyone with a barrel even if he had a gun because he looked at these horses, but I can not tell with certainty that he didn’t kill.
+He answered that he did not target anyone with a barrel even if he had a gun because he looked at these horses, but I can not tell with certainty that he did not kill.

 In this process of observing, looking around, I was staring at the sun a lot, which brought me to the routine of taping it.
-Every year since December 2013 I’ve filmed the sun for around 5 min.
+Every year since December 2013 I have filmed the sun for around 5 min.
 I use my handheld camera, keeping it in my hand so the movement of my body is somehow visible.
-It’s just a romantic collection.
-The way of checking if the sun is changing, if I’m changing or generally if anything changes.
+It is just a romantic collection.
+The way of checking if the sun is changing, if I am changing or generally if anything changes.
 Another utopian idea just for my personal, perverted pleasure.
 Conceptual gestures, which keep my first part of December in discipline, ever since 2013.

 When I looked in the opposite direction via the same window that I use to chase the sun I could see a bus depot.
 It was built in 1964 and it stopped functioning soon after I moved into the apartment (2013).
 I looked at the roof of that station every single day.
 The architecture of those post-industrial buildings with all their curves and huge surrounding halls are beautiful.
 Not many people have had the privilege to look at this property from my angle.
 I have always dreamed of making a spatial intervention at this property but never had enough spark to do it.
 Or maybe it was just intimidating.
 I was observing that place for so long that I became too shy to introduce myself to it.
 I just recently read that the city council decided to renovate that estate.
 In 2020 it will be completely rebuilt and shiny new constructions will replace the current ones.
 Pity.
 We had such an intimate relation.